 Victorian Diamond Cufflinks

-in the Victorian tradition of fine gold work, these cufflinks
+Victorian tradition of sculptural goldwork, these cufflinks were

-Late Victorian cufflink makers were masters at working with gold to create wonderfully detailed, eye-catching designs.
-They were adept at exploiting the sculptural qualities of gold to create jewels that elegantly danced and sparkled in the flickering light of the day while maintaining a pleasing solidity and weightiness in the design.
-These cufflinks are an exceptional example.
+Late Victorian jewelry makers were masters at working with gold to create wonderfully detailed, eye-popping designs.
+They were adept at exploiting the sculptural qualities of gold to create jewels that elegantly danced and sparkled while keeping a desirable sense of solidity and heft.
+These cufflinks are a wonderful example.

-The cufflinks are beautifully constructed with sturdy curved bridges connecting stationary "bean backs" to the oval fronts.
-They were created by H.A.
-Kirby a maker of fine cufflinks and other jewels from about 1885 to 1920.
-His self-named jewelry firm was located in Providence, Rhode Island.
+The cufflinks are beautifully constructed with sturdy curved bridges connecting the oval fronts to stationary "bean backs".
+H.A.
+Kirby was a maker of fine cufflinks and other jewels who worked in Providence, Rhode Island from about 1885 to 1920.

-The maker's mark of H.A.
-Kirby & Co (a small Maltese cross in a circular recess) along with "14K" for the purity of the gold are stamped on the insides of the bean backs.
+The firm's maker's mark (a small Maltese cross in a circular recess) is stamped on the inner surfaces of the bean backs along with "14K" for the purity of the gold.

 |Antique Jewelry Gallery Antique Cufflink Gallery